-A call for heating is based on changes to the water supply temperature.
+A call for the Boiler is generally based on changes to the water supply temperature.
 When the water supply temperature drops below the activation point of the first boiler stage, a call for heat then occurs.
 See the Boiler Configuration section for more details on how a call for heat is generated (see section 5.4).
 It will vary based on the boiler type used.
+Closing a contact on AI7 also cancels the call for the Boiler.